 5. Many times, the person you want to be your mentor, may have agreed to do it out of politeness sake, but you have to let go of this mentor when you see the person getting annoyed at your emails and calls.

 6. When the mentor gives you advice, make sure you take it, and when you're not sure what you should talk about, ask them what you should be asking them.
 Show them how well you are following their lead, this will also please the mentor.

 7. Friends as mentors: This is where the most mentoring happens in real life.
 Friends with more experience, or with experience in other fields helping out each other with professional advice, and healthy 'give and take' goes on.
 Most of the time, the helping friends also improve their professional network this way.

 8. Younger mentors for older workers: Companies hire younger people a lot, to keep costs down, and younger people tend to be more tech-savvy.
 If you are smart, you will adapt with the changing times, and can even seek out a younger mentor who will help you stay in touch with the changing industry, showing you how things have said, what you can do about it.
 It may be a humbling experience but knowledge humbles the best of us.
 You will take peace in the fact that you can 'reverse mentor' and share your relevant work/life experience with the younger person.
 It is also a fact that most of the recruiters (at least the front line people) tend to be younger.

 Thank you for reading.

-There are 200+ guides to succeeding in business, career and personal life in The Success Manual.
+This guide is from The Success Manual, which contains 200+ guides to succeeding in business, career and personal life.
 Get the pdf ebook for $12 only.